haridarshan/laravel-url-signer-cloudfront/README.md

 # Laravel CloudFront Url Signer
-Wrapper around the official AWS PHP SDK to generate CloudFront signed URLs
+This a simple wrapper around the official AWS PHP Laravel SDK to generate CloudFront signed URLs

 # Installation
 The package can be installed via Composer: